Yuliyalee/Yuliyalee/README.md

 the bunny means u are a timid coward.

-u do not see any good boxing of my coming
+u do not see any good boding of my coming

 because I am coming to find out u were pathetic and perthetic...